jgbarah/Notes/life-with-kibana-elasticsearch.md

 * Now, make the filter sticky, by clicking on the pin icon, on the filter itself.
 This will make the filter stay even if you switch to a new dashboard in the same Kibana instance.
 * With the filter made sticky, open the dashboard in which the filter is to be inserted.
 The filter will be there (it was sticky, after all, for a reason).
 * Check that the filter is working, probably make the filter non-sticky (click on the pin icon again), and save the dashboard.
 The saved dashboard will include the filter.

+## Interesting documents to read:

+[https://www.elastic.co/blog/performance-considerations-elasticsearch-indexing](Performance Considerations for Elasticsearch Indexing).
+This document is from 2015, but still partially relevant.
+Have a look too at the [update for ElasticSearch 2.x](https://www.elastic.co/blog/performance-indexing-2-0), from Nov 2015.